LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 Awardees who did not grow up in the US may be required by the Graduate School to take an extra English test on campus,
 *even if they have other English language certifications*.
-The standards for TA's are higher than the entrance requirements.
-Someone who did not score high enough on the Loyola test will be required to take ESL, and *pay the extra tuition*.
+The standards for TA's are *higher* than the entrance requirements.
+Someone who did not score high enough on the Loyola test will be required to take ESL in the first semester after the exam, and *pay the extra tuition*.
 The cost has generally been about the same as one regular graduate academic credit.

 Graduate School Policies